knpuniversity/php-beginner-series/knpu/system-setup.rst

 AirPup files.
 Or if you're on Windows, perhaps it's looking at ``C:/sites/airpup.com`` or something like that.
-I'm just making these paths up - the important thing is that when the web server sees the request for AirPup.com, it knows that the files from this site live at a certain directory on the machine.
+I'm just making these paths up - the important thing is that when the web server sees the request for AirPup.com, it knows that the files from this site live in a certain directory on the machine.

 Requesting a File
 ~~~~~~~~~~~~~~~~~

 Ok, just one more step!
 Let's pretend that this imaginary server out there
 on the web is actually my computer that you're watching right now.
 We usually
-thing of servers living in huge rooms with blinking lights and the ability
+think of servers living in huge rooms with blinking lights and the ability
-to withstand direct missile strikes, but my computer can also be a server.
+to withstand the zombie apocalypse, but my computer can also be a server.
 So when I type the domain into my browser, instead of going 1000 miles away
 across the web to some other machine, the request starts to go out and then
 comes back and knocks on the door to my computer.
 Let's also assume that I
 have some web server software running and it knows to look for the AirPup
 files right in this directory where I've been working.

-So starting simple, if I change my URL to ``http://localhost:8000/css/main.css``,
+So starting simple, if I change my URL to ``http://AirPup.com/css/main.css``,
 I see my CSS file in the browser.
 The web server software sees that we're
 requesting the file ``/css/main.css`` and so it opens up that file and sends
 a response to my browser with the CSS contents.
 This looks simple, but we